-Unless otherwise stated, all petroleum resource estimates are quoted as at 30 June 2017 at standard oilfield conditions of 14.696 psi (101.325 kPa) and 60 degrees Fahrenheit (15.56 deg Celsius).
+Unless otherwise stated, all petroleum resource estimates are quoted as at 30 June 2018 at standard oilfield conditions of 14.696 psi (101.325 kPa) and 60 degrees Fahrenheit (15.56 deg Celsius).

 Carnarvon is not aware of any new information or data that materially affects the information included in the Reserves Statement.
 All the material assumptions and technical parameters underpinning the estimates in the Reserves Statement continue to apply and have not materially changed.
+One exception to this is the prospective resources for Dorado.
+Subsequent to the year end, Carnarvon announced Dorado contingent resource following discoveries in the Dorado-1 well on 20 August 2018.